Skip to Content

 Starlink vs AT&T internet?
 Which is the better home internet service?

-AT&T DSL is more reliable than Starlink, and offers lower latency (ping).
-Download speeds are fast enough for streaming 4k video and for working from home.
-Gaming performance is good and you get a proper public IP address rather than a CGNAT IP address.
+AT&T DSL is more reliable than Starlink and offers lower latency (ping).
+Download speeds are fast enough for streaming 4k videos and for working from home.
+Gaming performance is good, and you get a proper public IP address rather than a CGNAT IP address.

 Starlink offers higher raw download speeds than AT&T DSL and similar upload speeds.

 AT&T fiber blows Starlink out of the water in terms of performance while also costing less money per month.
 If AT&T fiber is available to you, just pass on Starlink.
-You are not the target market for Starlink anyways if you can get high speed cable or fiber based internet.
+You are not the target market for Starlink anyways if you can get high-speed cable or fiber-based internet.
 Leave the Starlink capacity for someone who can actually benefit from it.
+Even in 2023, there are still huge areas of the United States that are waitlisted until more Starlink capacity becomes available.